-Dede Restaurant is quite lovely and ideal for larger groups who want to eat alfresco.
-Also, located on the marina their delicious specialities’ include a fish pie, seabass roll and a Mediterranean Seafood casserole.
+Dede Restaurant is lovely and ideal for larger groups who want to eat alfresco.
+Also, located on the marina their delicious specialties’ include a fish pie, seabass roll, and a Mediterranean Seafood casserole.

 For a more budget-friendly restaurant, it is worth trying Cadde Grill & Bar.
 It is great value for money with large meals and a variety of dishes on offer.

-Wanting to go totally authentic, try Kircicegi Restaurant located in the centre of town.
+Wanting to go totally authentic, try Kircicegi Restaurant located in the center of town.

 Things to do in Marmaris

-The magnificent town of Marmaris creates ample sites and activities to keep all types of travellers content during their stay.
-First of all, it serves as a fantastic point for starting a tour around the wonderful neighbouring areas like Icmeler, Turunc, Dalyan and many more.
+The magnificent town of Marmaris creates ample sites and activities to keep all types of travelers content during their stay.
+First of all, it serves as a fantastic point for starting a tour around the wonderful neighboring areas like Icmeler, Turunc, Dalyan, and many more.
 Here, many inexpensive and budget-friendly boat excursions will take you around the bay for a full day of adventure.
-In these trips, you can see the amazing mountainous shoreline, turquoise coves, ruins of ancient cities, and a cave which exits into the sea.
-Many travellers prefer the longer blue cruise tours and this area is great for jumping onto the Marmaris to Fethiye cabin cruise or even hiring a private charter to voyage into the Greek Islands.
+In these trips, you can see the amazing mountainous shoreline, turquoise coves, ruins of ancient cities, and a cave that exits into the sea.
+Many travelers prefer the longer blue cruise tours and this area is great for jumping onto the Marmaris to Fethiye cabin cruise or even hiring a private charter to voyage into the Greek Islands.

-Also in this area are the jeep safari tours around the surrounding mountainsides and villages allowing you to see the captivating countryside, sparkling waterfalls and gold, sandy beaches.
-Jeep Safari is a full day tour and recommended for those adventurous at heart.
+Also in this area are the jeep safari tours around the surrounding mountainsides and villages allowing you to see the captivating countryside, sparkling waterfalls, and gold, sandy beaches.
+Jeep Safari is a full-day tour and is recommended for those adventurous at heart.
 We promise you won’t come back without a smile on your face.

 The Marmaris Grand Bazaar offers a charming shopping environment with the hustle and bustle of tourists, and sellers bargaining for a variety of items from carpets to handbags.
 The bazaar is an enclosed area making it a bit of an escape for those warmer days.

 One of the most fascinating locations in Marmaris is the hilltop castle that was built in 1522.
 It was the gathering place for “Suleyman the Magnificent’s army of 200,000 men.
-The charming castle also houses the Marmaris Museum which proudly exhibits amphorae, figurines, statues, tombstones, oil lamps and many other artefacts.
+The charming castle also houses the Marmaris Museum which proudly exhibits amphorae, figurines, statues, tombstones, oil lamps, and many other artifacts.
 The view of the city and marina from the castle is quite breathtaking.